jsturma/backuplens/README.md

 make podman-logs
 ```

-**Note:** The ClamAV updater service automatically detects and uses Podman when available, falling back to Docker if Podman is not found.
+**Note:** The ClamAV updater service runs as a standalone process (not containerized) and automatically detects and uses Podman when available, falling back to Docker if Podman is not found.

 ### Option 2: Building and Running Without Containers